 North America gave the world maize.
 This word came into English in the 1600s from the Spanish maiz which in turn was based on an Arawak word from Haiti.
 The Europeans all say “maize” but why do Americans call it “corn”?
 Mystère.

 In classical English, corn was a generic term for the locally grown grain – wheat or barley, or rye … .
 Surely Shakespeare was not thinking of maize when he included this early version of Little Boy Blue in King Lear where Edgar, masquerading as Mad Tom, recites

 And for one blast of thy minikin mouth,

 So naturally the English colonists called maize “Indian corn” and the “Indian” was eventually dropped for maize in general – although Indian corn is still in widespread use for a maize with multicolored kernels, aka flint corn.
 If you want to brush up on your Shakespeare, manikin is an archaic word that came into English from the Dutch minneken and that means small.

-The sweet potato has still another language problem: it was the original vegetable that was called the batata and brought back to Spain early in the 1500’s; later the name was usurped by that Andean spud which was also called a batata, and the original vegetable had to add “sweet” to its name making it a retronym (like “acoustic guitar” , “landline phone” and “First World War”).
+The sweet potato has still another language problem: it was the original vegetable that was called the batata and brought back to Spain early in the 1500’s; later the name was usurped by that Andean spud which was also called a batata, and our original potato had to add “sweet” to its name making it a retronym (like “acoustic guitar,” “landline phone” and “First World War”).

 3 thoughts on “North America I”

 great info ..
 Thanks